-Acclaimed Japanese contemporary dancer and choreographer, Akiko Kitamura, is the driving force behind this exciting new intercultural collaboration, Echoes of Calling.
+Acclaimed Japanese contemporary dancer and choreographer, Akiko Kitamura, is the driving force behind this exciting new intercultural collaboration, Echoes of Calling – Encounter.
 Kitamura’s visit to Galway, Inis Oirr, and Connemara in 2019 began her process of enquiry into the co-existence of human beings and nature.

-Following a premiere performance in Toyko in January 2021, with an ensemble of Japanese dancers and Irish sean-nós singers Dominic Mac Giolla Bhríde and Diane Cannon, Kitamura will then work with an ensemble of Galway dancers in residence at Áras Éanna, Inis Oírr, to create a short performance inspired by her explorations of sean-nós song and other themes relevant to Galway and the West of Ireland.
+Following a premiere performance in Toyko in January 2021, with an ensemble of Japanese dancers and Irish sean-nós singers Doimnic Mac Giolla Bhríde and Diane Cannon, further development of the project for Galway 2020 sees Kitamura developing new work with Irish contemporary dancers from her home in Japan.
+Through a series of workshops and rehearsals via zoom, Kitamura is directing a short performance with dancers Magdalena Hylak, Stephanie Dufresne and Mintesot Walde inspired by animism, sean-nós singing and other themes relevant to the West of Ireland.

-The resulting performance will be an inspirational meeting between East and West, between Asia and Europe, between tradition and modernity, connecting the most westerly arts centre in Europe to the eastern metropolis of greater Tokyo in Japan.
+A short film representation of this unique collaboration will be created, including Japanese and Irish contemporary dance and Irish sean-nós song connecting the performance in Tokyo with the wild and barren landscape of Connemara and Inis Oírr.
+The outcome will be an inspirational meeting between East and West, between Asia and Europe, between tradition and modernity, connecting the most westerly arts centre in Europe to the eastern metropolis of greater Tokyo in Japan.

 This project is funded under the Galway 2020 Small Towns Big Ideas programme.